ngolf/docs-content/content/hardware/01.mkr/01.boards/mkr-wifi-1010/tutorials/built-in-rgb/built-in-rgb.md

 #include <utility/wifi_drv.h>
 ```

 After we have included it, it is pretty straightforward.
-The RGB component uses 25 (green), 26 (red) and 27 (blue), so we need to define those pins by using the following commands:
+The RGB component uses 25 (red), 26 (green) and 27 (blue), so we need to define those pins by using the following commands:

 ```arduino
   WiFiDrv::pinMode(25, OUTPUT);